 - Payment will not be pursued in a manner that would make the patient indigent if successful.
 Generally, absent significant available assets, annual patient payments toward billings that are unreasonable in relation to annual net family income (income less expenses) should not be sought.

-- Lawsuits or other extraordinary collection actions such as the referral to third party debt collectors or reporting to credit agencies, should not be instituted unless reasonable efforts to determine if a patient qualifies for free or discounted care under the member’s policies have been made and adequate written opportunity to resolve the unpaid amount have been ignored or rejected.
-Member General Counsel pre-approval of all lawsuits should be required, and it is recommended that member counsel cooperate to establish uniform criteria with respect to collection litigation issues.
+- Lawsuits or other extraordinary collection actions such as the referral to third party debt collectors or reporting to credit agencies, should not be instituted unless reasonable efforts to determine if a patient qualifies for free or discounted care under Magee’s policies have been made and adequate written opportunity to resolve the unpaid amount have been ignored or rejected.
+The Chief Executive Officer (CEO) pre-approval of all lawsuits should be required, and it is recommended that Magee cooperate to establish uniform criteria with respect to collection litigation issues.

 - The placing of a lien on or the seizure of property, or the garnishment of wages, should not be permitted for patients where there is no reasonable belief that there is either income or assets available to fulfill the payment obligation.

-- The sale or foreclosure of a primary residence with a market value of less than $250,000 shall not be pursued except in special circumstances approved in writing by the member’s General Counsel.
+- The sale or foreclosure of a primary residence with a market value of less than $250,000 shall not be pursued except in special circumstances approved in writing by the CEO.

 Magee Rehabilitation Hospital Charity Care and Financial Assistance Table*

 |Size of Family Unit||2017|